 What we did?

-- Scrum of Scrums (SOS) – Since I was aware of potential misuse of this practice so we named it differently.
+- Scrum of Scrums (SOS) – Since I was aware about potential misuse of this practice so we named it differently.
 Our meeting name was chai per charcha (inspired by BJP election campaign – 2014).
 We were having it for 30 mins every day and open for everyone.
 Anyone can join but it wasn’t mandatory.
 Was it successful?
 Not much.
 Was it useful?
 Somehow.

 - Walk and talk – Reach-out to your team member and talk.
 Don’t know whom to reach out?
 Talk to your peer/SM.
 This was the best.

 - Weekly Informal Session – Scheduled for 2 hours every week on Friday.
-This was done after hearing complaint regarding less visibility of overall product progress.
+This was done after hearing complain regarding less visibility of overall product progress.
 Later on platform to share learning and experiment.

-- Let’s enable code to talk – ATDD and Continuous Integration practices.
+- Let’s enable code to talk – ATDD and continuous Integration practices.
 Work on mainline and feature toggling.